evermade/swiss/README.md

 ## Notes

-* Use namespaces for PHP.
+* Use namespaces for PHP!

 ## Contributors